Structural Backbone

 - Queries the Code Graph for their definition sites and usages.

-- "Expands" the context to include those related files, even if they didn't match the search keywords.
+- Expands the context to include those related files, even if they didn't match the search keywords.

-SourcePrep includes tax_rates.py in the context automatically, preventing the AI from hallucinating tax logic.
+You ask "how is billing calculated?"
+Vector search finds billing.py.
+The Code Graph notices billing.py imports tax_rates.py — so SourcePrep includes tax_rates.py in the context automatically, preventing the AI from hallucinating tax logic.